 Motor-integrated drive system

-The ACOPOSmulti has always been extremely modular, and it was the next logical step to merge inverters with the motor to create 8DI ACOPOSmotor modules that can deliver power directly where it is needed.
+The ACOPOSmulti has always been an extremely modular drive system, and it was the next logical step to merge inverters with the motor to create 8DI ACOPOSmotor modules that can deliver power directly where it is needed.
 This allows configurable modules to become easily connected mechatronic devices.
 It also makes it possible to reduce delivery times, free up valuable floor space and simplify commissioning.

 Compact and safe